Rbustan0/Please-Read-Me/README.md

 ## Description

 This project utilizes js and node to be able to create a .md file on the repository.
-This README.md is currently being typed in a terminal.
+This README.md is currently being typed in a terminal, is is now being manually edited for my specifications.

 ## Table of Contents